Subaru-Goto/Subaru-Goto/README.md

 Analytics & Web Developer
 -------------------------

-I have more than 5 years of data science and analytic experience.
+I have more than 5 years of data science and analytic experiences.
 I am currently focusing on web & app developments.

 * 🌍  I'm based in Berlin
 * ✉️  You can contact me at [subaru.goto@gmail.com](mailto:subaru.goto@gmail.com)